This section highlights the importance of maintaining and calibrating an Arterial Line

 - Allows the transducer to ‘feel’ some of the 300mmHg in the pressure bag.

 - The user should squeeze the flush valve on the transducer for a few seconds and then let go.

 - Waveform should rise sharply, plateau and drop off sharply when released (Figure 1).

 Inaccurate damping can lead to inappropriate treatment:

-Overdamping (defined as when the oscillations following the downstroke are sluggish and can underestimate systolic pressure or overestimate diastolic pressure).
-Causes include:
+Overdamping (This is defined when the oscillations following the downstroke are sluggish and can underestimate systolic pressure or overestimate diastolic pressure) Causes include:

 - Loose connections

 Underdamping (This is defined when the oscillations are too pronounced and can lead to a false high systolic or a false low diastolic pressure):